-When I first started out in the VPN industry finding a provider that was suitable for Linux was almost impossible, let alone the Best VPN for Linux.
+When I first started in the VPN industry, finding a provider that was suitable for Linux was almost impossible.

-I've been taking a look at the best VPN for Linux systems and put together a list of my top 5 below.
+I've been taking a look at the leading VPN service for Linux systems and testing them.
+Below are the top seven I discovered.

-VyprVPN recently made a large push towards supporting the Linux market by releasing their beta command line interface clients for both Ubuntu and the ever popular Linux Mint.
+VyprVPN recently made a significant push towards supporting the Linux market by releasing their beta command-line interface clients for both Ubuntu and the ever popular Linux Mint.

 VyprVPN is a firm favourite amongst many VPN users and it's easy to see why.
 With an ever expanding VPN server list including over 50 countries and more than 200,000 IP addresses, they've certainly got options for you.